On deformation spaces of quadratic rational maps: Supgroups of mapping class groups naturally associated to deformation spaces

-We define the \emph{Rees component} $\R(f)$ as the space of branched covers $g\from (\chat, A') \to (\chat, B')$ that are topologically equivalent to $f$, modulo geometric equivalence.
-The space $\R(f)$ is a connected component of the space of all brached covers with the same critical portrait as $f$, modulo the same equivalence relation.
-We let $\RC(f,A,B) \subset \R(f)$ be the equivalence classes with holomorphic representatives.
-We have the following natural map
+We define the \emph{Rees component} $\R(f)$ as the space of branched covers $g\from (\chat, A') \to (\chat, B')$ that are combinatorially equivalent to $f$, modulo geometric equivalence.
+The space $\R(f)$ is a connected component of the space of all branched covers with the same critical portrait as $f$, modulo the same equivalence relation.
+M.Rees in \cite{Rees} considered the space of all branched covers combinatorially equivalent to given one for quadratic rational maps, and kept track of the points $A'$ and $B'$.
+Rees component is a deformation retract of the space of branched covers that M.Rees considered.
+Note that the space is naturally equipped with a complex structure.

+We let $\RC(f,A,B) \subset \R(f)$ be the equivalence classes with holomorphic representatives. \begin{lemma} There is a natural covering map